jordan-maulino/github_data/README.md

 # github_data
- Visualizing Github Data from BigQuery's Public Data
+Using SQL to explore Github Data from BigQuery's Public Data